GarethHHHH/youtube-to-pdf/README.md

 - Insert URL and wait.
 When finished, you'll have all files paths on API response

 ## Contributions
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Troubleshooting

+If video downloads fail with a `HTTP Error 400` message, ensure the YouTube link is accessible in your browser and that your network allows access to YouTube.
+Upgrading `pytube` to the latest version may also resolve transient issues when fetching video streams.